-The following diagram illustrates the structure of the SCR calculation under the standard formula.
+The diagram below illustrates the structure of the SCR calculation under the standard formula.

-The Basic SCR is calculated by considering different modules of risks: market (interest rate, equity, property, credit spread, currency and concentration), counterparty default, insurance (separately for life, health and non-life business) and intangible assets.
+The Basic SCR is calculated by considering different modules of risks: market (equity, property, interest rate, credit spread, currency and concentration), counterparty default, insurance (separately for life, health and non-life business) and intangible assets.